jbro129/PG3D-JbroLauncher/README.md

 This project is for the old PG3D version 15.3.0.
 The offsets and code provided will **not** work on any other version.

-**This project has been discontinued and is longer being maintained.**
+**The PG3D Launcher has been discontinued and is longer being maintained.**